siyad23/LFR/README.md

 This project is a Line Following Robot (LFR) system that uses a rotary encoder for menu navigation and an OLED display for user interaction.
 The system is built using an Arduino Nano and the Adafruit GFX library for the display.

+## TODO

+- Stop the counter from changing when it enters another menu
+- Calibrate display calls a demo function
+- Speed display changes a actual variable
+- Add five more display item (exp:follow biasing turn or dmp, baising turn)
+- Add the dmp editing menu

 ## Features

 - **Rotary Encoder**: Navigate through the menu using a rotary encoder.